Managing ClustersPDF version

-Creating a multi-AZ Data Hub on AWS
+Creating a multi-AZ Cloudera Data Hub cluster on AWS

 Steps

-If there is an availability zone that is offline, CDP may not detect the outage.
+If there is an availability zone that is offline, Cloudera may not detect the outage.
 In such a case, if you know that a certain availability zone is offline, you can scale your cluster and manually specify where the new nodes should be provisioned.

-When scaling a multi-AZ cluster, CDP automatically distributes the new nodes in a round-robin fashion across all available availability zones, prioritizing the least used availability zones.
-If you prefer to manually control the distribution of nodes across subnets during Data Hub scaling, the desired availability zones can be controlled via the related subnets during upscales with the optional --preferred-subnet-ids field.
+When scaling a multi-AZ cluster, Cloudera automatically distributes the new nodes in a round-robin fashion across all available availability zones, prioritizing the least used availability zones.
+If you prefer to manually control the distribution of nodes across subnets during Cloudera Data Hub scaling, the desired availability zones can be controlled via the related subnets during upscales with the optional --preferred-subnet-ids field.

 For example: